Foreign support of Finland in the Winter War: Norway

 The Norwegian government prohibited officers or under-officers to volunteer for the war in Finland out of fear that this would aggravate the Germans (they wanted to remain neutral at all costs).
 Of the 725 Norwegians that volunteered to fight for Finland, only 125 made it to the relatively tranquil Salla front and then just three weeks before the war ended.
-None of the volunteers were killed or wounded.
-Many of the volunteers were unfit for combat and many ended up in rest homes and institutions for alcoholics during their stay in Finland.
 Several of the future leaders of the Norwegian resistance movement such as Max Manus and Leif "Shetland" Larsen were among the volunteers.
 The most highly decorated Norwegian in the later resistance movement, Gunnar Sønsteby, spent his stay as an office clerk (like many of his countrymen in the Winter War).

 In addition to the military volunteers, 30 physicians and 40 nurses went to help the Finnish medical system, under the auspices of the Norwegian People's Aid.

 There were numerous nationwide collection campaigns of supplies and money in Norway to help the Finns.
 In all, the Finland collection (Finlandsinnsamlingen) brought in some 2,000,000 kr, the largest popular collection in Norwegian history.
 Six training aircraft were purchased for part of these funds.
 Initial flying training was given, close to Oslo, with these aircraft to students sent from Finland.

 An important venue for collections for Finland were sporting events, several of which were held for the benefit of Finland in Norway during the war.
 Some 50,000 backpacks filled with supplies were collected in Norway and dispatched to Finland.
 Collections of rifles (mostly Krag–Jørgensen models) and home knitted shooting gloves also took place.
 Sigrid Undset, Norwegian author and Nobel laureate, donated her Nobel medal to Finland on 25 January 1940.